 Mürren – There are numerous dayhike possibilities around Mürren.
 One beautiful trail leads up to the Lobhorn hut and nearby Sulsee mountain lake, for superb all-around views.
 The hike passes through a quiet farming valley and leads to some of the more classic Eiger, Mönch and Jungfrau views (from a more northerly aspect).
 Lobhorn is a great place to buy lunch and relax at one of their outdoor tables.
 If it’s a hot day, wander back to the lakes for a refreshing swim before hiking back to Mürren.

 For an easier day, shorter hikes traverse the meadows above town, with numerous mountain restaurants along the way inviting you to stop and linger.
 Or feel free to just unwind in one of the most scenic and relaxing villages in the Alps.
 Your hotel has a delightful pool and spa, and the Schilthorn cable car is a memorable daytrip to a scenic peak.
-Dinner will be on your own tonight, and we will give you some of our favorite suggestions.
+Dinner will again be at your hotel tonight.

 Leaving Rotstock, the trail again climbs, taking you across the first of two major passes, Sefinenfurke, and down into the tiny hamlet of Griesalp.
 The descent is steep and rocky at first, aided by stairs and a cable to hold onto, but quickly reaches solid trail after the first few minutes.
 Your long walk into Griesalp is rewarded by many beautiful waterfalls along the way and a friendly welcome at our rustic but pretty inn.
 You’ll have a private room and hot showers, and your luggage will meet you at the inn.